 Doha work programme and the Dialogue on Article 6 of the Convention

 In 2013, the COP adopted the Doha work programme on Article 6 of the Convention and requested the SBI to organize an annual in-session Dialogue on Article 6 of the Convention to enhance work in this area.
 The objective of the dialogue is to provide a regular forum to Parties and other stakeholders to share their experiences and exchange ideas, good practices and lessons learned regarding the implementation of Article 6 of the Convention.

 In 2016, Parties decided to further improve the effectiveness of the Doha work programme and to popularly refer activities under Article 6 as ‘Action for climate empowerment’.

 The Paris Agreement recognizes the importance of climate change education, training, public awareness, public participation and public access to information, and asks Parties to cooperate in taking appropriate measures.
 CMA 1 will explore ways of enhancing implementation in this regard.

 Background: What are intended nationally determined contributions?

-By the time of the adoption of the Paris Agreement, the overwhelming majority of countries had submitted their INDCs, details of which can be found on the INDC portal.
-In response to a request by the COP the secretariat prepared a synthesis report on the aggregate effect of the INDCs communicated by Parties by 1 October 2015.
+By the time of the adoption of the Paris Agreement, almost all Parties to the Convention had submitted their INDCs, all of which have been compiled on the INDC portal.
+In response to a request by the COP the secretariat prepared a synthesis report on the aggregate effect of these INDCs.
 This report was published on 1 November 2015 and updated in May 2016.

 Intended nationally determined contributions portal